James Talarico: Third term (20222023)

-2024
+Fourth term (20242025)

 Talarico defeated Nathan Boynton in the Democratic primary and was unopposed in the general election.

-2025

-In 2025, Talarico continued to be a major voice in opposition to placing the Ten Commandments in Texas public schools.
+In 2025, he continued to oppose placing the Ten Commandments in Texas public schools.
 The specific legislation, SB 10, required every classroom to visibly display a poster containing the Ten Commandments, sized at least 16 by 20 inches.
 When the bill was first brought to the floor of the Texas House, Talarico called a point of order that delayed its passage.
 The bill ultimately passed the legislature, but videos of his remarks against it went viral and led to an appearance on The Joe Rogan Experience.

 During the legislative debate over private school vouchers, Talarico, who opposed the legislation, attempted to amend the bill to have a statewide referendum determine whether the program would go into effect.
 The legislation passed and was signed into law without the amendment.

-In August 2025, Talarico was one of the 51 Democratic members of the Texas House who left the state to delay the passage of new congressional maps.
+In August 2025, Talarico was one of 51 Democratic Texas House members who broke quorum to delay the passage of mid-decade new congressional maps.
 While he was absent from the state, Attorney General Ken Paxton filed a lawsuit to expel Talarico and 12 other representatives from the House by declaring their seats vacant.
 Talarico and the others named in the suit returned to the state before the Texas Supreme Court ruled in the case.
+In May 2026, the court determined it did not have jurisdiction to resolve a legislative dispute and dismissed the case.